-- 1. The student must have completed a major portion of the course with a passing grade. - 2.
-The student is unable to complete the course requirements before the end of the term because of extenuating circumstances beyond his or her control, such as a documented serious illness, that are directly relevant to the inability to complete the requirements. - 3.
-The student and instructor have discussed the situation prior to the final graded assessment in the course (except under emergency conditions where such discussion is not feasible, including but not limited to medical or family emergencies).
+3. If the inability to complete the course requirements is due to a documented serious illness that is directly relevant to the inability to complete the requirements.
+A medical withdrawal/drop petition must be filed before the contract is signed.

+4. The student and instructor have discussed the situation prior to the final graded assessment in the course (except under emergency conditions where such discussion is not feasible, including but not limited to medical or family emergencies).

-If all three of these conditions are met, then the following portion of this form applying for an "I" grade must be completed, including all appropriate signatures and submitted to Kim Holloway, Program Assistant in the Graduate Division, by the date grades are due for the term in which the "I" grade is assigned.
+If all of these conditions are met, then the following portion of this form applying for an "I" grade must be completed, including all appropriate signatures and submitted to Jody Hedge, Program Assistant in the Graduate Division, by the date grades are due for the term in which the "I" grade is assigned.
 It is the student's responsibility to make sure this document is filed by the deadline.